SpaceTeam/llserver_ecui_houbolt/README.md

 we want to assign readable names to each node and each channel, so we can work with them more easily.
 A node entry starts with its unique identifier as a key and contains an object, with arbitrary many channel entries.
-Each channel has a sensor state that can be scaled with the two entries `offset` and `slope`.
+Each channel has a `<channel_name>:sensor` state that can be scaled with the two entries `offset` and `slope`.
 The readable name is defined with `stringID`.
 A specification of the channel type is not needed since this information is loaded